The symposium photos are available in the "files to download" tab. A reduced set is also presented at the bottom of this page

-The draft programme is available in the "files to download" tab.
+The symposium abstracts are available in the "files to download" tab.

 It is the longest running and currently the only event where subject matter experts can come together and discuss the complex topics surrounding the development and deployment of Non- Lethal Weapons in both law enforcement and defence environments.